-Bob Isaacson, the co-founder of Full Circle Solutions, has over 29 years of experience with C-level officers, corporate executives, management teams, former military officers, and business owners, helping them to be powerful, results-oriented, empathetic leaders and team builders.
+Bob Isaacson, the co-founder of Full Circle Solutions, has over 30 years of experience with C-level officers, corporate executives, management teams, former military officers, and business owners, helping them to be powerful, results-oriented, empathic leaders and team builders.

 Bob has high-level business experience as the former co-owner and president of Access Behavioral Care, a healthcare provider network in Philadelphia.
 Also, he is an adjunct professor in Immaculata University’s Organizational Leadership Master’s Program and at Bryn Mawr College’s Graduate School of Social Work & Social Research.

 Bob works as an executive coach, leadership development consultant, team builder, as well as keynote and motivational speaker.
 His company is based in Narberth, Pa., in the Main Line suburbs of Philadelphia.
-But his clients include both domestic and international companies in India, England, and Latin America.
+His clients include domestic and international companies in India, England, and Latin America.

 “My original plan was to study law and go into politics,” Bob says.
 “I figured I might lose an election or two and the law was my backup plan.
 In hindsight, it wasn’t a particularly good way to choose a career.”